Last updated: March 14, 2026

 | 100+ dB | Virtually total | Government/military specification |

-We pay special attention to performance at higher frequencies (5 GHz and above), because Wi-Fi 6E, 5G, and UWB car key systems all operate in those bands.
-A product with great low-frequency numbers but poor high-frequency performance may not protect modern devices.
+Special attention is paid to performance at higher frequencies (5 GHz+), because Wi-Fi 6E, 5G, and UWB car key systems all operate in those bands.

 2. Aggregate Buyer Review Synthesis